Any of the eukaryotic multicellular organisms of the biological kingdom Animalia

-- The smallest animal is a cnidarian Myxozoa (e.g. Myxobolus shekel) that grows not larger than 20 µm.
+- The smallest animal is a cnidarian Myxozoa (e.g. Myxobolus shekel) that grows no larger than 20 µm.

 The branch of science that deals with animals is zoology.
 The topics are varied.
 Some of the areas of study are morphoanatomy, histology, physiology, ecology, evolution, taxonomy, and ethology.
-Specific groups of animals being studied also led to sub-disciplines such as entomology (study of insects), herpetology (study of amphibians and reptiles), ornithology (study of birds), mammalogy (study of mammals), etc.
+Specific groups of animals being studied also led to sub-disciplines such as entomology (the study of insects), herpetology (the study of amphibians and reptiles), ornithology (the study of birds), mammalogy (the study of mammals), etc.

 - Kingdom: Animalia 1758

 - Mora, C., Tittensor, D. P., Adl, S., Simpson, A. G. B., & Worm, B. (2011).
 How Many Species Are There on Earth and in the Ocean?
 PLoS Biology, 9(8), e1001127. https://doi.org/10.1371/journal.pbio.1001127

 - The IUCN Red List of Threatened Species.
 (2018, January 1).
 Retrieved from https://www.iucnredlist.org/

 - The History of Animal Evolution.
 (2000, January 1).
 Retrieved from https://sci.waikato.ac.nz/evolution/AnimalEvolution.shtml

 - Clarke, T. (2002).
 Oldest fossil footprints on land.
 Nature News.
 Retrieved from https://doi.org/doi:10.1038/news020429-2